 It is the biggest regret of my life that I didn’t make a huge fuss in that moment, and demand to see the doctor.
 That I did not call Leah’s parents and beg them to reconsider.
 That I did not wait until the nurse left the room, then jack the oxygen back up.
 That I did precisely nothing but hold my friend’s hand while she died.

 In the weeks following Luskin’s forgiveness seminar, it all clicked.
 I’d been waiting for a magical moment in which I would forgive myself for failing Leah – and the rest of the world for being around when she wasn’t.
 That moment never came and in the meantime, I had justified a lot of my own bad behaviour.

 After reading everything from religious scripture to academic studies, I finally realised that’s not at all how forgiveness works, and that’s what makes it so damn hard.
 Time does not heal all wounds.
 This too shall not pass.
 Letting go of hurt and anger is a grind, and forgiveness only works if you practise it regularly, and are prepared to fail often without giving up.
-But the pay-off is so huge it just might be worth it.Make a donation
+But the pay-off is so huge it just might be worth it.Support Aeon: make a one-off donation